ethanlabs101/frlegends-skeleton-key/docs/termux-installation/termux-installation.md

 #### If your device uses ARM64

 Most modern Android phones use ARM64.
-If you know your device is ARM64, download:
+Look for an APK whose filename ends with:

-`termux-app_...+apt-android-7-github-debug_arm64-v8a.apk`
+`_arm64-v8a.apk`

 #### If you are unsure

-If you do not know your device's CPU architecture, use the **Universal Android 7+ APK**:
+If the latest stable release provides a Universal APK, you can use the file whose name ends with:

-`termux-app_...+apt-android-7-github-debug_universal.apk`
+`_universal.apk`

 The Universal APK is larger because it contains support for multiple CPU architectures, but it is the easiest option when you are unsure.